HariSekhon/DevOps-Python-tools/README.md

 Jython is a simple download and unpack and can be fetched from http://www.jython.org/downloads.html

-Then add the Jython untarred directory to the $PATH or specify the /path/to/jythondir/bin/jython explicitly when calling jython.
+Then add the Jython install bin directory to the $PATH or specify the full path to the `jython` binary before each program (eg. `/opt/jython-2.7.0/bin/jython`).

 #### Configuration for Strict Domain / FQDN validation ####